ur-fault/TMaze/README.md

 - Responsive to terminal size and resize events
 - Variable maze sizes
-- Variable maze generation algorithms: Randomized Kruskal's, Depth-First Search
+- Various maze generation algorithms: Randomized Kruskal's, Depth-First Search
 - Timer and move counter
 - Show visited places
 - Spectator mode, where you can fly and see the map
-- Floors, basically 3D mazes (that's what spectator mode is for)
+- Floors, basically 3D mazes (that's what spectator mode is mainly for)

 ### To do